 If you want just one, all-purpose watch, our watch tester says Rolex’s Oyster Perpetual might be it.
-Find out more about in this in-depth review of the Rolex Oyster Perpetual 39.
+Find out more about in this in-depth review of the Rolex Oyster Perpetual 39 from the WatchTime archives.

 If you are like me, you sometimes wish you owned a watch that you could wear on every occasion, something that would go well with every outfit and activity, that wouldn’t be ostentatious but would still have character.
 The Rolex Oyster Perpetual 39, introduced in 2015, would seem to fit that bill.
 Its design comes close to perfection.
 Its sportily elegant appearance goes equally well with a business suit or a polo shirt.
 And its size (39 mm) is correctly proportioned for nearly every wrist, and is not overly conspicuous.

 The popular Datejust was the godfather for the shapes of the hands, the indexes and the case.
 Little blue blocks adjacent to the hour indexes add a touch of excitement and combine with the anthracite-colored and sunburst-finished dial to create an attractive color combination that looks modern, elegant and special.